State, federal officials not discussing missteps in officer's death

 "As a matter of policy, Homeland Security Investigations does not comment on pending litigation," an HSI spokeswoman wrote in a statement.
 "However, lack of comment should not be construed as agreement with or stipulation to any of the allegations.
 As part of the Department of Homeland Security's homeland security mission, our trained law enforcement professionals adhere to the Department's mission and values, and uphold our laws while continuing to provide the nation with safety and security."

-Jarrott's widow, Gabriella Jarrott, is planning a lawsuit which alleges that he was told to do a dangerous traffic stop but wasn't informed of the suspect's criminal history or of the details of the operation.
+Jarrott's widow, Gabriella Jarrott, is planning a lawsuit that alleges he was told to do a dangerous traffic stop, but wasn't informed of the suspect's criminal history or of the details of the operation.

 The documents released to the Journal last week lay out the NMSP investigation into how everything unfolded.